2 days in Brussels

 Note: You will find many friteries in Brussels where, apart from fries, they sell all types of fried food.

 My personal recommendation:

 Le Prétexte, a Belgian restaurant located nearby the hotel where we stayed (Hotel the Neufchatel).
-We really enjoyed the food here, prices are cheaper than in Brussels city centre and service was nice.
+We really enjoyed the food here, prices are cheaper than in Brussels city centre and service was great.
 Address: Rue de la Victoire 225, 1060 Saint-Gilles, Belgium.